Learn to feel them and control them

 Note that if you have herniated disks, you'd best consult your doctor or a yoga teacher who is used to dealing with disc problems.

-Stretching and strengthening the spinal erectors, the front abs and the side abs may help to avoid disc problems in the first place.
+Stretching and strengthening muscles that work on the spine, ribs and hip bones, and practicing mobilizing the spine (using these same muscles) may help to avoid disc problems in the first place.

 In a seated position, either on a chair or on the floor, slowly bend your lumbar spine backwards as if bending around a barrel that is behind your body.
 While exhaling allow your lumbar spine to bend forwards.